 The feeder comes with a chart of typical weights for common birds to give you an idea of how to set the closing mechanism, but it isn’t clear how to set the mechanism to a very specific weight; there are line markings on the column but no numbers.
 I just try a setting, watch how it is working for the birds and then adjust as needed.

 Adjusting the feeder means making choices.
 For example, the chart tells me that the average weight of a Northern Cardinal and a Red-Winged Blackbird is the same.
 So if I adjust the weight to exclude one, I also exclude the other.

-Mixed Success Blocking Grackles
+Mixed Success On Squirrel Buster Plus Blocking Grackles

-With some birds, having the cardinal ring on can sometimes work help it block them better.
+With some birds, having the cardinal ring on can sometimes help it block them better.
 I think the cardinal ring distributes the bird’s weight around the feeder, pulling it down to cover the seed ports.
 But other birds have more trouble with short perches.
 So if you are having trouble with a particular bird, experiment with both methods.

-Popular Feeder With Birds
+Squirrel Buster Plus is Popular With Birds

 I’ve seen the occasional Northern Cardinal use it and even a Red-Bellied Woodpecker who can dangle off the Cardinal Ring to use the feeder at the default setting.
 It can also get Brown-Headed Cowbirds, Red-Winged Blackbirds, European Starlings and Common Grackles, depending on how it is adjusted.
 Every now and then I’ll see a Dark-Sided Junco or a House Sparrow use this feeder but only rarely as they really prefer to eat on the ground.